Davy Fogel: Role within the UDA

 His fellow members in attendance at the meeting were Tommy Herron and Billy Hull.
 Fogel had been a strong advocate of sealing off streets linking to nationalist areas and in July 1972 advocated shutting off Ainsworth Avenue even though it would have meant some fifty Catholic families living on the street would be cut off from the Springfield Road and held within the Shankill.
-When the plan became known, William Whitelaw was called on by Ainsworth Avenue Catholics and units of the British Army, under Major General Robert Ford were sent to the area where a stand-off with the UDA ensued.
+When the plan became known, William Whitelaw was called on by Ainsworth Avenue Catholics and British Army troops under the command of Major-General Robert Ford were sent to the area, where a stand-off with the UDA ensued.
 In the street negotiations it was agreed that, despite what Whitelaw had stated in the previous meeting, the UDA could erect small temporary barriers and loose plans were put in place for joint UDA-Army patrols, something that the UDA leadership announced at a press conference in the Europa Hotel that same night.

 That same month the UDA marched through the city centre of Belfast in a massive show of strength.
 Fogel's power in west Belfast rose and as a result he received many visitors to his home which included American congressmen.
 It was at that time he received his nickname "Big Dave".
 He also hired two bodyguards to look after him.
 He later described his role within the UDA during 1972 as having been a "bit of a policeman, magistrate and welfare worker".
 He often presided over unofficial UDA courts where local offenders from the community were tried.
 If found guilty, the culprits were given punishment beatings.
 At the end of the summer of 1972, Fogel, emerging leader Andy Tyrie, and other UDA leaders met with an Army general to discuss the issue of street barricades.
 By the end of that year, the UDA and their loyalist rivals, the Ulster Volunteer Force (UVF), had carried out 121 killings that they called "assassinations.
 About two-thirds were Catholic victims of what republicans would term "loyalist death squads".